What should come to mind with the name

 The Australian Labradoodle naturally requires clear guidance and utilization,

-lest its intelligence come to fuel canine shenanigans
+lest its intelligence come to fuel canine shenanigans.

 A good obedience course is definitely advisable.